stephentetley/flix-parsec/README.md

 remain in memory until parsing has finished.
 Work is ongoing to make `text-parser` fast enough to parse medium sized files (e.g 1MB).

-Text Parser is intended for parsing string data, although it shares many of the combinators from Parsec, FParsec, etc. it is not ideal for parsing highly structured / recursive text like program code.

-Text-Parser depends on code in `flix-sandbox` particular Regex and System.Error.
+Text-Parser depends on code in `flix-sandbox` particularly Text/Regex and System.Error.